vmchar/iOSPostprocessCollection/README.md

 1. Import PostProcessCollection.unitypackage in your project
 2. RMB click in you Project view in Unity and select Create -> XCode Modification or select Assets -> Create -> XCode Modification
 3. A new instance of Scriptable Object with New_XCode_Modification name will be created.
-4. You can name this SO as you wish.
-You can now enter needed values to this SO.
-This will describe modifications which will be performed on XCode project.
+4. You should name it MainXcodeModification in order to make scripts able to find it prgrammatically.
-5. Locate and select script called PostProcessCollectionExecutor in inspector.
+5. Enter needed values to this SO.
+This will describe modifications that will be performed on XCode project.
-6. Drag & Drop your XCode Modification SO file into PostProcessCollectionExecutor inspector's field called "Xcode Modifications Scriptable Object"
+6. If there is no file "MainXcodeModification.asset" found in your project - an error will be shown during build process (PostProcessCollection error: Custom Xcode modification file with name 'MainXcodeModification' not found)).

 When the steps below are done, set up is complete.
+All XCode project modifications described in your MainXcodeModification.asset will be applied to XCode project during building your app.
+No extra steps reqiured.